Directed by: Ashutosh Gowariker || Produced by: Aamir Khan, Mansoor Khan

 SUMMARY & RECOMMENDATION: Aamir Khan can act the underdog hero, and he knows it.
 Lagaan is lead by his charismatic performance, Anil Mehta’s athletic camerawork, and the tense rivalry between the Indian villagers and the British colonials.
 Blackthorne’s Russell is a fun bad guy.
 The film remains engaging even at three and a half hours long.

 — However… visually speaking, Lagaan is dull.
-The score by Rahman is bland, forgettable, and disappointing.
+The score by Rahman is bland, forgettable, and the biggest single disappointment of the film.
 Vivek’s character should’ve been cut entirely.
 Much of the film’s running comic relief misfires when it’s not coming from Aamir.
 The false love-triangle is a dud.